Introduction and organisation: introduction to governance

 For more information see LSS.

-Each Line of Business (LoB) has a Disputes Resolution Board (DRB) - a decision making body made up of senior tax and other professionals from across HMRC.
-Case teams refer our larger more complex or sensitive tax disputes and issues to the appropriate DRB for a decision.
+The CCG Disputes Resolution Board (DRB) is a decision making body made up of senior tax and other professionals from across HMRC.
+Case teams refer our larger more complex or sensitive tax disputes and issues to the DRB for a decision.
 Referrals are made on behalf of the Director with operational accountability for the case.
 The secretariat for the appropriate governance panel will assist with this process.
-As Specialist Investigations’ customers can be drawn from any of the Lines of Business, you may have to refer cases to any of the three LoB Disputes Resolution Boards:

 Caseworkers, along with specialists, attend the Board and Commissioners meetings to answer questions and see the decision being taken.

-Product and process owners (head office specialists) will take all major issues that could impact on more than one customer to the appropriate Contentious Issue Panel (CIP) so a consistent approach can be decided upon.
+Product and process owners (head office specialists) will take all major issues that could impact multiple customers to the appropriate Customer Strategy and Tax Design Contentious Issue Panel (CIP) so a consistent approach can be decided upon.
 It is therefore vital that you contact product owners if you identify an issue that could affect multiple customers.
 If a CIP cannot reach a unanimous decision it will refer the issue to the Commissioners.
 Note that under Managing Avoidance Risks (MAR) all avoidance risks must go to the Anti-Avoidance Board (AAB).
 If they consider it to have a far reaching impact they can refer it to one of the CIPs.

 It is important to note that where the case governance remits are triggered and an issue has also been identified, both processes must be followed.
 The issues governance route must be completed first; this will then inform the decisions of the case governance Board.